sapcc/limes/docs/users/api-spec-resources.md

 three NFS shares with a size of 5 GiB each and utilization of 2 GiB each.
 Therefore, the usage is 15 GiB and only one more 5 GiB share can be created, even though the physical usage is only 6 GiB.

-### Contained resources

-Limes can advertise **containment relations** between resources.
-If resource X is marked as **contained in** resource Y, it means that usage for resource Y is considered a part of the usage for resource X, and hence it will never exceed the usage for resource X as a whole.
-Contained resources usually do not have any quota of their own; they are only reported to further break down the usage of the containing resource.

 ### Commitments

 Resources can be configured to allow **commitments**.
 A commitment expresses that the project owner promises to use a